How to Become a Travel Agent

 Self-EMployed TRAVEL AGENTS

 But the choice is yours if you go the self-employed route.
 Want to work from your home office or kitchen table?
 Great.
-Want to open a storefront agency?
-Great.
-You can do that too.

 EMPLOYEE TRAVEL AGENTS

-For a travel agent employee, it will depend on the hiring agency.
 Some agencies are office-only, some are fully remote, and some offer a hybrid option (part work from, part office).
-In 2021, only 29% of travel agent employees who took HAR’s annual Travel Agent Survey reported working 100% in the office.
+Our 2023 Employee Travel Advisor Report found only 20% of travel agent employees worked 100% in the office.
+That's down from 44% before the pandemic.

-Curious to see what travel agencies' employee positions currently require?
 Take a look at HAR's full list of travel agent jobs!
 The wifi icon next to a job means there’s an opportunity to work remotely.
 As you can see, there are lots of opportunities to work remotely!

 Work From Home Travel Agent Jobs